auth0/lock/README.md

 - **defaultLocation {String}**: [ISO country code](http://www.iso.org/iso/country_codes) of the country that will be selected by default when entering a phone number.
 Defaults to `"US"`.
 - **focusInput {Boolean}**: Determines whether or not the first input on the screen, that is the email or phone number input, should have focus when the Lock is displayed.
 Defaults to `false` when a `container` option is provided or the Lock is being render on a mobile device.
 Otherwise it defaults to `true`.
 - **gravatar {Boolean}**: Determines whether or not Gravatar images and user names should be displayed on the Lock's header once an email has been entered.
 Defaults to `true`.
-- **terms {String}**: HTML fragment displayed in the footer that usually contains a link to the terms of service users agree by signing up.
-Defaults to the empty string `""`.

 #### Example